SAC, prosecutors strike formal deal to keep firm going

 Prosecutors that day filed a parallel civil forfeiture action against the firm, seeking penalties for money laundering and arguing illegal profits the firm allegedly reaped from insider trades had tainted the assets with which they were commingled.

 SAC has pleaded not guilty.
-A spokesman for the firm declined to comment.
-The U.S. Department of Justice also declined to comment.
+Lawyers for the firm did not respond to requests for comment.

 The firm, which recently managed as much as $6 billion in funds for outside investors, has been returning money to investors who requested it through redemptions.